-The stockholders of the Bank together with the stockholders of the Rural Bank of Roxas (Mindoro), Inc. (RBRI) have agreed to merge both banks with RBRI stockholders investing 40% into the equity of the merged bank.
+In 2018, the stockholders of the Bank together with the stockholders of the Rural Bank of Roxas (Mindoro), Inc. (RBRI) have agreed to merge both banks with RBRI stockholders investing 40% into the equity of the merged bank.
+As of April 4, 2023, the Board is reassessing the merger.